The Brotherhood advocates for energy efficiency policy and program development, which assists low- income households.

 Consumers call for government and industry to set higher energy performance standards for all Australian homes December 2018 (PDF, 1 MB)

-Energy efficiency and affordability for Australian households, May 2011 (PDF file, 320 KB)
+Energy efficiency and affordability for Australian households, May 2011 (PDF, 320 KB)

 Energy efficiency and the regulation of rental property conditions: a response to the Residential Tenancies Act Review

 Joint submission to the Residential Efficiency Scorecard consultation

 Brotherhood of St Laurence, Consumer Action Law Centre, Consumer Utilities Advocacy Centre and VCOSS

 May 2016 (PDF, 215 KB)

 Submission to NSW Review of Energy Efficiency Programs for Low-Income Households